TianZonglin/Ubuntu-Installog/README.md

-                -> choose Chinese then install (maybe need double-click) -> then in 'Language for menu and windows' -> drag Chinese up to the 1st position System now could be displayed by Chinese.
+                -> choose Chinese then install (maybe need double-click) -> then in 'Language for menu and windows' -> drag Chinese up to the 1st position -> now in 'Region & Language', the Language has been changed to Chinese automatically.
+After logout and login, System now could be displayed by Chinese.
 ```

 2. install fcitx